silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/app_configuration/change-the-theme-of-the-cerby-mobile-app.md

 ---
-description: This article describes how to change the theme of your Cerby mobile app.
+description: "This article describes how to change the theme of your Cerby mobile app."
 intercom_id: 9737399
 ---